patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev.md

   <grid-numbers></grid-numbers>
 </div>

-The grid control is built with my [custom element class](https://github.com/patrick-mcgreal-dev/custom-element/blob/master/custom-element.ts) as a base.
+The grid control extends a [custom element base class](https://github.com/patrick-mcgreal-dev/custom-element/blob/master/custom-element.ts).
 This utility class provides me with the following:

 - A type-safe model that allows me to inject it with attributes
 - A system for implementing keyboard controls, including the ability to use modifier keys